 The openModeller project has provided the OMWS for creating ecological niche modelling experiments.
 The openModeller team has created a very simple API with few methods.
 The idea is that different niche modelling programs implement the API and therefore standard clients, accessing through web services, can use seamlessly all them.
 Up to now only the openModeller team has created a server that implements the OMWS, but more hopefully will appear on the future.
 The web service is created using SOAP Document/Literal.
 It turned to be complicated to use SOAP document/literal in PHP because of the lack of support for this kind of web service.
-We used an early version of a library called NUSOAP that provides SOAP client functionality, but finally we had to unmarshal the messages coming from openModeller.
-So it turned that using SOAP was a problem on interoperability in this case, especially considering that there is no direct benefit of using SOAP over other kind of web services type such as XMLRPC or even as RESTful model.
-In the end it was necessary to parse the SOAP messages manually, negating the perceived benefit of the functionality provided by a SOAP API.
-An alternative protocol may provide a more elegant mechanism for accessing openModeller functionality for remote clients.
+We used an early version of a library called NUSOAP that provides SOAP client functionality, but finally we had to unmarshal the messages comming from openModeller.
+So it turned that using SOAP was a problem on interoperability on this case.
+Specially considering that there is no direct benefit of using SOAP over other kind of web services type, at the end you have to take care of parsing the messages your own, it might had been easier if OMWS would be using a different type of web service.

-Note that it might be possible to implement the OMWS using the OGC Web Processing Service (WPS), but this has yet to be investigated.
+Just as a note here, it might be possible to implement the OMWS using the OGC Web Processing Service (WPS), but still nothing has been studied on this direction.